-With a surface of 40.000 sqm and almost 1.000 student apartments, building A is huge in size.
+With a surface of 40,000 sqm and almost 1,000 student apartments, East House is huge in size.
 One of the main goals is to give this big building a clear housing expression and human scale, that is to avoid an abstract mass similar to the bigger offices already there.
 The program for this building, with a large number of small apartments without balconies, has little architectural elements available to give it character.
 Its cascading facade on two sides, therefore, immediately gives the building its own architectural expression and anchors it in its surrounding.
-The general idea behind this scheme is not to focus on shaping a 1.000 apartment building but rather the opposite ; to carve out parts of the initial envelope given in the urban plan to shape the volume.
+The general idea behind this scheme is not to focus on shaping a 1,000 apartment building but rather the opposite ; to carve out parts of the initial envelope given in the urban plan to shape the volume.

-Block B is designed as a cornerstone with a low wing and a high tower that marks the park entry to the metro station.
+We designed North House as a cornerstone with a low wing and a high tower that marks the park entry to the metro station.
 It has an eloquent build up with a central corridor with the smaller apartments on the North-East façade and the larger apartments with balconies at the South-West façade.
-On its shackled volumetric design it has a recognizable enveloping grid pattern.
-This pattern introduces a human scale and is an independent statement of rhythm and measure designed as a concrete grid that envelops a wooden building.
-This materialization is thought to unite the atmosphere of living and working.
-A building that is refined and not too delicate.
+On its shackled volumetric design it also has a recognizable enveloping grid pattern.
+This pattern introduces a human scale and is an independent statement of rhythm and measure designed as a concrete grid that envelops a copper building.
+This materialization unites the atmosphere of living and working.

-Unlike block A and B, the volume of block C will have to respond to neighbouring existing buildings and make use of the opportunities that this setting offers.
-The gradual build-up of the block ensures the visibility of the neighbouring buildings from the campus.
+Unlike the other two buildings, the volume of west House will have to respond to neighboring existing buildings and make use of the opportunities that this setting offers.
+The gradual build-up of the block ensures the visibility of the neighboring buildings from the campus.
 Additionally, by making a passage at ground level, a physical connection is established.
-This ensures a direct relation between the existing building and the new landscape.
-Furthermore, the shared terraces (which belong to the homes) complement the wide range of places that the park already offers and make people part of the public space within the security of their own home.
+This ensures a direct relationship between the existing building and the new landscape.
+Furthermore, the shared terraces (which belong to the homes) complement the wide range of places that the park already offers and make people part of the public space within the security of their own home